OpenMD/OpenMD/samples/water/iceCrystals/README.md

 ## Sample equilibration scheme

-NOTE: These structures are ideal ice crystals, and should be gently equilibrated with whichever water model you choose.
+NOTE: These structures are ideal ice crystals, and should be *gently* equilibrated with whichever water model you choose.
 Depending on the model, these starting structures may be more or less favorable.
-A sample equilibration scheme might be as follows.
+A sample equilibration scheme might be:

-1. Short NPTxyz at a low temperature, approximately 10 to 50 K, with resetTime set to a small time, approximately 10 to 50 fs.
+1. Short NPTxyz run at a low temperature, approximately 10 to 50 K, with resetTime set to a small time, approximately 10 to 50 fs.
-2. Once the pressure tensor elements are about zero and the volume is fluctuating around some average, affineScale the simulation cell to the average volume.
+2. Once the pressure tensor elements are nearly zero and the volume is oscillating around some average, use affineScale so scale the simulation cell to the average volume.
 Turn resetTime off.
-3. Perform an NVT simulation with the targetTemperature at whatever your desired temperature is.
+3. Perform an NVT simulation with the targetTemperature set to your desired temperature.
-4. When the temperature is fluctuating about the average, and the total energy is fluctuation about some average, thermalScale the simulation cell to this average energy.
+4. When the temperature has reached the target, and the total energy is oscillating around some average, use thermalizer to scale the simulation energy to this average energy.
 5. You can now perform NVE simulations.